darthdeus/comfy/README.md

 soon.
 Comfy is not an aetheral project that will only materialize in 2 years.
 Only features that require maximum few weeks of work are listed here.

+- Configurable bloom.
+Currently bloom is hard-coded to simplify a few things and always enabled.
+We don't want to delay the release to fix this since it does make games look better by default, but it is one of the first few things that will get fixed after v0.1 release.
 - Configurable post processing.
 - Camera render targets
 - Custom shaders/materials.